Fort Worth Sexual Assault Defense Lawyers

 A Proactive Defense is the Best Defense

-Call us to find out why time is of the essence and what our sexual assault defense attorneys can do to 1) try to prevent a case from being filed, 2) prevent the case from being indicted, and 3) how we can complete our own investigation to put you in the best possible position for a dismissal, no-bill, or reduction.
+Call us to find out why time is of the essence and what our sexual assault defense attorneys can do to 1) try to prevent a case from being filed, 2) prevent the case from being indicted, and 3) complete our own investigation to put you in the best possible position for a dismissal, no-bill, or reduction.
 If you have been accused of rape or another sexual offense, you can’t settle for anything other than the best possible defense and outcome for your situation.
 Hire the defense firm that brings over three decades of experience to the table and handles your case with the discretion and seriousness the allegations require.